30x/k8s-pods-ingress/README.md

 work fine in this situation, the router's API Key is namespace specific and the first seen API Key is the one that is used.

+# WebSocket Support

+Why are we bringing up WebSocket support?
+Well, nginx itself operates in a way that makes routing to Pods that are WebSocket servers a little difficult.
+For more details, read the nginx documentation located here: https://www.nginx.com/blog/websocket-nginx/  The way that the k8s-pods-ingress addresses things is at each `location` block, we throw in some WebSocket configuration.
+It's very simple stuff but since there is some reasoning behind the location where this is applied and the approach taken, it makes sense to explain it here.

+The WebSocket configuration is at the `location` level, and it is there because nginx does not allow us to use the [set directive](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html#set) at the `server` or `http` level.
+We have to use the `set` directive to properly handle the `Connection` header.
+See, nginx uses `close` as the default value for the `Connection` header when there is no `Connection` header provided.
+So if we just passed through the `Connection` header and there was no `Connection` header provided, instead of using the default value of `close` the value would be `''` which would basically delete the `Connection` header which is not how nginx operates.
+So we have to conditionally set a variable based on the `Connection` header value and `set` is the only way.

+The other part of this implementation that is worth documenting is that in the previously linked documentation for enabling WebSockets in nginx, you see they use `proxy_http_version 1.1;` to force HTTP 1.1.
+Well, for a generic server where not all `location` blocks are for WebSockets, we needed a way to conditionally enable HTTP 1.1.
+Well...there is no way to do this.  `proxy_http_version` cannot be used in an `if` directive and `proxy_http_version` cannot be set to a string value, which is the only value you can use for nginx variables.

+So when you look at the generated nginx configuration and see some duplicate configuration related to WebSockets, or you see that we are not forcing HTTP 1.1, now you know.

 # Examples

 ## An Ingress Controller